-We subsequently investigated the consequences of changes in the number of melanosome layers, N, while keeping the melanosome outer diameter $d{\rm m} = 180$ nm and the inner diameter $d{\rm a} = 100$ nm fixed.
-The reflectance spectra, calculated with the FDTD method, exhibit two major effects: (i) With an increasing number of melanosome layers the reflectance rapidly increases and the bandwidth narrows, saturating when N > 5 (Fig. 6A,B); (ii) The reflectance spectra show oscillations that increase in frequency with the number of melanosome layers, or, increase proportional to the thickness of the internal melanosome stack, which also will act as a thin film interference reflector.
+We subsequently investigated the consequences of changes in the number of melanosome layers, N, while keeping the melanosome outer diameter $d{\rm m}$ =180 nm and the inner diameter $d{\rm a}$ =100 nm fixed.
+The reflectance spectra, calculated with the FDTD method, exhibit two major effects: (i) with an increasing number of melanosome layers, the reflectance rapidly increases and the bandwidth narrows, saturating when N>5 (Fig. 6A,B); (ii) the reflectance spectra show oscillations that increase in frequency with the number of melanosome layers, or increase proportional to the thickness of the internal melanosome stack, which will also act as a thin film interference reflector.